Mineral processing: Froth flotation

-There are a number of cells able to be used for the flotation of minerals. these include flotation columns and mechanical flotation cells.
+There are a number of cells able to be used for the flotation of minerals.
+These include flotation columns and mechanical flotation cells.
 The flotation columns are used for finer minerals and typically have a higher grade and lower recovery of minerals than mechanical flotation cells.
-The cells in use at the moment can exceed 300 m3.
-This is done as they are cheaper per unit volume than smaller cells, but they are not able to be controlled as easily as smaller cells.
+The cells can have various sizes, some exceeding 300 m3.
+Bigger cells are cheaper per unit volume than smaller cells, but harder to control.

-This process was invented in the 19th century in Australia.
-It was used to recover a sphalerite concentrate from tailings, produced using gravity concentration.
-Further improvements have come from Australia in the form of the Jameson Cell, developed at the University of Newcastle, Australia.
-This operated by the use of a plunging jet that generates fine bubbles.
-These fine bubbles have a higher kinetic energy and as such they can be used for the flotation of fine grained minerals, such as those produced by the isamill.

-Staged flotation reactors (SFRs) split the flotation process into 3 defined stages per cell and are becoming increasingly more common in use as they require much less energy, air and installation space.
+Froth flotation was first used in the 19th century Australia to recover a sphalerite concentrate.
+Improving on the original process, the Jameson Cell was developed at the University of Newcastle, Australia.
+This operated by the use of a plunging jet that generates fine bubbles with higher kinetic energy.
+Further improvements include staged flotation reactors that split the flotation process into three defined stages per cell, requiring much less energy, air and installation space.

 Electrostatic separation

 There are two main types of electrostatic separators.
 These work in similar ways, but the forces applied to the particles are different and these forces are gravity and electrostatic attraction.
 The two types are electrodynamic separators (or high tension rollers) or electrostatic separators.
 In high tension rollers, particles are charged by a corona discharge.
 This charges the particles that subsequently travel on a drum.
 The conducting particles lose their charge to the drum and are removed from the drum with centripetal acceleration.
 Electrostatic plate separators work by passing a stream of particles past a charged anode.
 The conductors lose electrons to the plate and are pulled away from the other particles due to the induced attraction to the anode.
 These separators are used for particles between 75 and 250 micron and for efficient separation to occur, the particles need to be dry, have a close size distribution and uniform in shape.
 Of these considerations, one of the most important is the water content of the particles.
 This is important as a layer of moisture on the particles will render the non-conductors as conductors as the layer of the water is conductive.

 Electrostatic plate separators are usually used for streams that have small conductors and coarse non-conductors.
 The high tension rollers are usually used for streams that have coarse conductors and fine non-conductors.

 These separators are commonly used for separating mineral sands, an example of one of these mineral processing plants is the CRL processing plant at Pinkenba in Brisbane Queensland.
 In this plant, zircon, rutile and ilmenite are separated from the silica gangue.
 In this plant, the separation is performed in a number of stages with roughers, cleaners, scavengers and recleaners.